Trump says CDC wants Americans to cover faces with cloth amid coronavirus

 “It’s protective for people around you — that’s going to be the case whether or not there is a shortage,” he added of masks.

-Fox News' Alexandria Hein and The Associated Press contributed to this report.
+Fox News' John Roberts, Brooke Singman, Alexandria Hein and The Associated Press contributed to this report.